-Applying for a credit card knowing that you will be declined might sound wacky, but the truth is that the information you gain from getting a decline is often better than getting an approval.
+Applying for a credit card knowing that you will be declined might sound wacky, but the truth is that the information you gain from getting a decline is often better than getting approved.
 Just remember that the application will generate a hard inquiry, which can put a minor dent in your credit.

 If you apply for one credit card that will almost certainly approve you and another that won’t, you can get a decline letter without damage to your credit.
-As long as the applications are within a 15-day period the credit bureaus will read them as shopping for the best deal, and will record only a single hard inquiry.
+As long as the applications are within a 15-day period the credit bureaus will read them as shopping for the best deal and will record only a single hard inquiry.